Cover Photo by Stephanie Klepacki on Unsplash

 Photo by Philippe MURRAY-PIETSCH on Unsplash

-Growing up in a French household, nothing brings a flood of memories back like my mom’s made from scratch French crepes.
-It was always a special occasion when mom made crepes, not that it was a holiday, just a day worth celebrating when she prepared one of our favorite dishes for the family.
-It would only happen a few times a year; raising four kids and managing a household had her pretty drained by weekends.
+Growing up in a French household, I associate nothing with a flood of memories more than my mom’s homemade French crepes.
+Every time she made crepes, it felt like a special occasion—not because of a holiday, but simply because she chose to celebrate the day by preparing one of our favorite dishes.
+She only made them a few times a year, as raising four kids and managing a household left her drained by the weekends.

-Crepes were served traditionally as a Sunday brunch, though the French would not call it brunch.
-Each crepe was delivered hot and fresh from the pan.
-It was a tradition she continued for her grandchildren.
-Our toppings were simple; homemade fruit preserves, powdered sugar, Hershey’s chocolate syrup, fresh strawberries from the garden, and whip cream if we were lucky.
+My mother traditionally served crepes on Sundays, though the French wouldn’t call it brunch.
+She delivered each one hot and fresh from the pan, continuing that tradition for her grandchildren.
+Our toppings were simple: homemade fruit preserves, powdered sugar, Hershey’s chocolate syrup, fresh strawberries from the garden, and, if we were lucky, whipped cream.

 Uses and tips